MrEvilOnGitHub/Bot-System-Hub-Server/layout.md

 - Auth key (string, primary key, not null)
 - permissions(int, not null) (saved in "binary", aka each permision is represented by a single number in the big integer)

+## Permissions
+- All read
+- All write

 # Public Website
 - TBD